 If you have a ribbon tweeter, how will it match tonally to a conventional bass-mid?
 Often unconvincingly is the answer in my experience.
 The same goes for cutting-edge materials such as Aerogel, carbon fibre and ceramic for drive units.
 Each sounding unnatural in some way.
 I still prefer paper or polypropylene drivers.

-Later on, I experimented and loaned a few pairs of monitoring headphones from Stanley Beresford and felt that most that tried to produce deep bass were surprisingly fake-sounding.
+I once loaned a few pairs of monitoring headphones from Stanley Beresford and felt that most that tried to produce deep bass were surprisingly fake-sounding – Senn HD650.
 I rather go for a mid-priced design that doesn’t try to do too much in that area.
-Also, studio engineer’s headphones vary enormously in sound quality and most don’t sound balanced in frequency response at all – to my surprise.
-(Nor musically engaging – less surprising…)
+Also, to my surprise, studio engineer’s headphones vary enormously in tonal balance and most don’t sound at all flat in their frequency response.
+(Nor musically engaging – but that was less surprising…)

-A friend of mine called Lee was very attached to his Triangle TE-60 integrated amp and it did indeed image very well, was fast and clean though a touch bright.
-(He effectively cured this by building gold-plated silver interconnects and speaker cables with jeweller’s grade wires to keep costs down.)
+A friend of mine called Lee was very attached to his Triangle TE-60 integrated amp and it did indeed image very well, was fast and clean though rather bright.
+(He effectively cured this by building gold-plated interconnects and speaker cables using jeweller’s grade wires to keep costs down!)
 His speakers were Rogers LS5/9, CD was Trichord Digital transport and Pulsar DAC.
 We would meet up as he went through a period of trying various amps at home and it was amazing how few could topple the TE-60 in his system.

-The Musical Fidelity A1001 was very disappointing after the A1000 had been so good, the highly reviewed Primare A30 was really bland to my mind – playing safe, neither fish nor fowl.
-Albarry PP1 and some Arcam amps had a falsely warmish tone emulating a valve amp but not ultimately inciteful like a decent valve amp can often be.
+The Musical Fidelity A1001 was very disappointing after the A1000 had been so good.
+The highly reviewed Primare A30 was really bland to my mind – playing safe – neither fish nor fowl.
+Albarry PP1 and some Arcam amps had a falsely warm mid and top end – supposedly emulating a valve amp – but not ultimately insightful like a decent valve amp can often be.
 A Leak Stereo 20 would easily show them all a clean pair of heels for midrange and top end.

-A dealer from Scotland who were very voracious towards customers – and aggressive to the trade – would send him multiple amps in the hope he would cave-in and buy one but still his TE-60 shone through.
+A dealer from Scotland who was very voracious towards customers – and as I later discovered, aggressive to the trade – would send him multiple amps in the hope he would cave-in and buy one but still his TE-60 shone through.
 When he wanted a refund they would coax him into trying yet another amp and so we reviewed quite a few…

 The original Harbeth Compact 7s were launched around this time with their ‘radical’ cone material, yet we were very surprised to prefer the openness and speed of the polypropylene bass/mid predecessor the H.L.
-Monitor MK3 – and the original Spendor SP1/SP2 too for that matter.
-That new cone material on the Compact 7s was a touch dark and slow sounding and much harder to drive for e.g. an OTL.
+Monitor MK3 – and the original Spendor BC1/SP1/SP2 too for that matter.
+That new cone material on the original Compact 7s seemed a touch dark and slow sounding and much harder to drive for e.g. an OTL.